grammyjs/website/site/docs/plugins/conversations.md

   // Ask the user their nationality await ctx.reply("Could you also please state your nationality?");

-  // Wait for the user to state their nationality const userNationalityContext = await conversation.wait();
+  // Wait for the user to state their nationality. const userNationalityContext = await conversation.wait();
   await ctx.reply("That was the final step.
 Now that I've received all relevant information I'll forward them to our team for review.
 Thank you!");